Being Blackmailed for Money on Facebook? Here's What to Do

 " Dear Dennis,

 A few days ago I met a woman online through Facebook.
 We chatted for a few days, then she convinced me to do a video call.
 When I answered, she was already undressed and doing things to her body - that's when she asked me to reciprocate.
 As soon as I did, the call ended abruptly.
-She sent my video back to prove I was recorded, then started making demands: if I don't pay, she's going to release my pictures and videos to friends and family on Facebook and followers on Instagram.
+A few minutes later, she sent my video back to prove I was recorded, then started making demands: if I don't pay, she's going to release my pictures and videos to friends and family on Facebook and followers on Instagram.

-I freaked out and sent $300 to Burkina Faso (Africa) with promises it would end - but as soon as they got the money, they said I have to keep on paying the remainder ($15,000 initially demanded).
+I freaked out and sent $300 to Burkina Faso (Africa) with promises it would end - but as soon as the money cleared, they said I have to keep on paying the remainder ($15,000 initially demanded).
 They want to put me on a payment plan to 'finish paying it off'.
 They are making me check in daily - whenever they say 'Hello', I have to respond, otherwise they will start threatening me again.

-Yesterday I shut down my accounts and blocked the scammers, but after reading another one of your articles I understand this is a bad idea because it will escalate my exposure.
+Yesterday I shut down my social media accounts and blocked the scammers, but after reading another one of your articles on "should I ignore a blackmailer," I understand this is a bad idea.
 I've been subscribed to your website now for over 10 years and I know you are the man when it comes to dealing with online scams.
 Can you PLEASE HELP? "

 My response: